milovanderlinden/blackarch-site/blackarch-install.md

 <img src="images/bl-install/31.png" alt="31">

-You will have the choice to download the VirtualBox guest additions/tools, if you are not interested, press `n` and hit enter.
-If you want the Blackarch tools, saying `y` will download and install more than 1500 tools from the Blackarch repo, you can fetch those later if you want.
+You will have the choice to download the VirtualBox guest additions/packages, if you are not interested, press `n` and hit enter.
+If you want the Blackarch packages, saying `y` will download and install more than 1500 packages from the Blackarch repo, you can fetch those later if you want.
 This is an option that can be skipped.

 <img src="images/bl-install/33.png" alt="33">